 The Rubin Observatory Observatory Project has a specific publications policy for papers that (see Sec.
 3 of the Policy for exact details):

-Quality control of the publication, or if the data product has not yet been publicly released, follows an internal review process with the <link> Publication Board (see Sec.
+Publications to which the Policy applies must follow the internal review process with the Publication Board (see Sec.
 6): contact Rubin Observatory to initiate a publication review.

 Check with your Science Collaboration for any acknowledgment requirements they may have for work developed within a SC, with the support of a SC’s infrastructure, or that used data products or software produced by an SC.
 They may also have an internal publication review process.